 Game Boy Advance

 Released in 2001, the Game Boy Advance was Nintendo's first handheld game console in a landscape form-factor.
-It used a 32-bit ARM RISC processor with a Z80 for backward compatability with existing Game Boy software titles.
+It used a 32-bit ARM RISC processor with a Z80 for backward compatibility with existing Game Boy software titles.

 Cutting short the life of the Game Boy Color, released only a couple of years before, the console was an immediate success, with the launch games showing a huge leap in visual and audio capabilities than its predecessors were capable of.

 Huge third party support and Nintendo's own quality software, kept the machine relevant in the market place up to the launch of the Nintendo DS.

 Magazines RELATED to Game Boy Advance in our Library